gbordyugov/batuketa/README.md

 corresponding directory](.github/workflows) for Python versions 3.7
 and 3.8.

-To run unit tests, issue `poetry run pytest` (after you have installed the project along with its dependencies as described above).
+To run the unit tests, issue `poetry run pytest` (after you have installed the project along with its dependencies as described above).

 The scripts in the [qa](qa/) directory perform formatting checks using the [black](https://github.com/psf/black) tool, import sorting with